DiyMediaServer

 Step-by-step SSH security best practices to protect your Linux server

-If you manage a Linux server, chances are you use SSH to connect.
-Attackers are aware of this as well.
-As soon as port 22 is open to the internet, bots will start trying to break in with brute-force login attempts.
-I have seen servers get thousands of these attempts just hours after going online.
+If you run a Linux server, you probably use SSH to connect.
+Attackers know that too.
+The second port 22 is open to the internet, bots start hammering it with brute-force login attempts.
+I’ve watched fresh servers rack up thousands of attempts within hours of going online.

-Ditch password authentication for SSH keys, lock down root access, tighten your SSH configuration, set proper file permissions, deploy tools like Fail2ban for brute-force protection, and keep an eye on your logs.
-If SSH must be internet-facing, layer on additional protection with VPNs.
+TL;DR: Ditch passwords for SSH keys, lock down root, tighten sshd_config, fix file permissions, deploy Fail2ban for brute-force protection, and watch your logs.
+If SSH must face the internet, put it behind a VPN.

 Protectli FW6C/FW6D: This fanless firewall appliance is purpose-built for pfSense/OPNsense, making it ideal for securing and hardening SSH access to your hom…